 The Company acquired a 100% interest in the Mariposa property, Dawson Mining District, Yukon, in 2014.
 Between September 2016 and March 2019, the property was optioned to Four Nines Gold Inc. ("Four Nines").
 The securities referred to in note 3 from Four Nines were received by the Company as part of the option payments.
 Upon termination of the option agreement, Four Nines advanced \$50,000 to the Company, which committed to carry out any possible reclamation work on behalf of Four Nines.
 This amount is recorded as an accrued liability.
-The Company is continuing exploration activities on Mariposa and will conduct the reclamation work during 2021.
+The Company is continuing exploration and reclamation activities on Mariposa during 2021.